 - Can cut any metal, even heat treated (before cutting) and reflective metals (titanium, brass & copper)

-Steel (Mild & Stainless) is ideal for cutting using both Laser and Waterjet, even after it has been hardened (with minimal slow-down of cutting speed).
-For thin material (0.5mm to 25mm) Laser Cutting will be the most economic, while for sheet thicknesses from 25mm to 170mm Waterjet will give a high quality and accurate cut.
-Waterjet also does not involve heat therefore will create no Heat Affected Zone and therefore can be ideal for heat sensitive items.
+Steel (Mild & Stainless) is ideal for cutting using Plasma, Laser and Waterjet, even after it has been hardened (with minimal slow-down of cutting speed).
+Plasma can cut Steel from 3mm to 80mm thick, Laser from 0.5mm to 25mm thick and Waterjet from 0.5 to 170mm thick.
+Waterjet also does not involve heat therefore will create no Heat Affected Sone and therefore can be ideal for heat sensitive items.

 Aluminium is a light weight but strong metal used in a wide variety of applications.
 Aluminium is a relatively soft metal and can be difficult to machine.
 Our laser can cut Aluminium up to 8mm, however, abrasive waterjet cuts Aluminium extremely well up to 170mm thick.